-- Select when Pop-Up Messages appear to alert users.
-The agent can display messages to the user, alerting them that there are patches that will be installed, and giving them the opportunity to install them sooner.
+- When Pop-Up Messages appear, select to alert users.
+The agent can display messages to the user, alerting them that there are patches to be installed and giving them the opportunity to install them sooner.

 - Set the Patch Detection Method.
 Select how Patch Manager scans for Windows updates, either a full online scan using standard Windows Update scanning, or offline scan if the device does not have Internet access.
 For more information, see Offline Patching.